gloria-ho/NYCDA_SEI_Course/week04_apr23/day16/week4Review.md

 *__Document Object Model__ Manipulate our HTML pages using `document`*

-1. Met a handle on the element(s) which returns an element or an array using:
+1. Get a handle on the element(s) which returns an element or an array using:

 * `.getElementById`
 * `.getElementsByClassName`